bookofproofs/bookofproofs.github.io/_sources/history/18th-century/lagrange.md

 ### Mathematical Profile (Excerpt):
 * They certainly have some justification in this claim since Lagrange was born in Turin and baptised in the name of Giuseppe Lodovico Lagrangia.
-* Lagrange's father was Giuseppe Francesco Lodovico Lagrangia who was Treasurer of the Office of Public Works and Fortifications in Turin, while his mother Teresa Grosso was the only daughter of a medical doctor from Cambiano near Turin.
-* Lagrange was the eldest of their 11 children but one of only two to live to adulthood.
 * Turin had been the capital of the duchy of Savoy, but became the capital of the kingdom of Sardinia in 1720, sixteen years before Lagrange's birth.
-* Lagrange's family had French connections on his father's side, his great-grandfather being a French cavalry captain who left France to work for the Duke of Savoy.
-* Lagrange always leant towards his French ancestry, for as a youth he would sign himself Lodovico LaGrange or Luigi Lagrange, using the French form of his family name.
-* Despite the fact that Lagrange's father held a position of some importance in the service of the king of Sardinia, the family were not wealthy since Lagrange's father had lost large sums of money in unsuccessful financial speculation.
-* A career as a lawyer was planned out for Lagrange by his father, and certainly Lagrange seems to have accepted this willingly.
 * Lagrange's interest in mathematics began when he read a copy of Halley's 1693 work on the use of algebra in optics.
 * Perhaps most surprising was the name under which Lagrange wrote this paper, namely Luigi De la Grange Tournier.
 * This work was no masterpiece and showed to some extent the fact that Lagrange was working alone without the advice of a mathematical supervisor.